SantanderMetGroup/ansible-thredds-cluster/scenarios/zequi/tds_standalone/README.md

 - ./toolsUI inits the toolsUI interface in the background
 - ./ncjdump is a shorcut to `java -cp toolsUI.jar ucar.nc2.NCdumpW "$@"`

+The THREDDS instance is populated with the following data:

+- THREDDS catalogs contained in data/catalogs
+- Datasets contained in data/datasets
+- A <dataset> entry is created in the main catalog for each file found in data/datasets, although this is not recursive

 ## Requirements

 1. ssh key pair in your ~/.ssh directory and authorized to ssh to localhost